What is Keratoconus?

 3. Anterior Lamellar Keratoplasty (ALK)

-In most Keratoconus cases, the innermost layer of the cornea - the endothelium, is healthy.
-(This is the functional layer of the cornea that contains cells that pump fluid out of the cornea and maintain its clarity.)
+In most Keratoconus cases, the innermost layer of the cornea – the endothelium, is healthy.
 However in full thickness corneal transplantation procedures (conventional corneal grafting surgery) this layer is also sacrificed and replaced with donor tissue.
 The body senses this layer as being foreign and attempts to reject this tissue.
 Hence post operative steroid medications are necessary for a long time post-operatively to prevent rejection of the corneal graft.
-Long term use of steroids can predispose to complications such as cataract and glaucoma, besides the increased risk of secondary infection.

 Deep anterior lamellar keratoplasty (DALK), is a newer method of corneal surgical procedure.
-It is a partial thickness grapht that selectively removes the diseased anterior layers of the cornea and preserves the two healthy innermost layers, the endothelium and Descemet’s membrane.
+It is a partial thickness graph that selectively removes the diseased anterior layers of the cornea and preserves the two healthy innermost layers, the endothelium and Descemet’s membrane.
 As the inner layers are retained the body does not recognize the donor tissue, hence there is less risk of rejection, and steroid medications need not be continued for a long duration.
-Using Femtosecond laser allows both the donor and recipient corneal tissue to be cut at precise depths and in various patterns.
-This customized technology is used in order to improve surgical outcomes and wound healing.
-Patients experience more rapid visual recovery and reduced degrees of astigmatism as compared to conventional methods.

 4. Penetrating Keratoplasty (corneal transplant):

-When the above mentioned treatment is not suitable for you, and a contact lens cannot be fitted satisfactorily despite all measures, the conical cornea must be replaced surgically.
-Keratoplasty (Corneal transplantation or grafting) is an operation in which abnormal host tissue is replaced by donor corneal tissue.
-Penetrating Keratoplasty is the procedure of choice, and virtually all authorities cite success rates greater than 90%.
-The donor tissue is fixated onto the host by means of multiple interrupted sutures.
+When the above mentioned treatments are not suitable for you, and a contact lens cannot be fitted satisfactorily despite all measures, the conical cornea must be replaced surgically.
+Penetrating Keratoplasty (Corneal transplantation or grafting) is an operation in which abnormal host tissue is replaced by donor corneal tissue.
+Using Femtosecond laser technology allows both the donor and recipient corneal tissue to be cut at precise depths and in various patterns.
+This customized technology is used in order to improve surgical outcomes and wound healing.
+Patients experience more rapid visual recovery and reduced degress of astigmatism as compared to conventional methods.

 For more information on keratoconus surgery as well as our other eye laser procedures, contact us today.